About Pediatric Cancer Care

 Some of the procedures performed by our physicians include bone marrow aspiration and biopsy, lumbar puncture with intrathecal chemotherapy, and blood products transfusions.

-Most cancer chemotherapy is provided inpatient at USA Children's & Women's Hospital, while transfusions and certain chemotherapies are performed on an outpatient basis in our special USS Hope, dedicated to making children feel at home while receiving IV therapy.
-The USS Hope is located inside USA Children's & Women's Hospital and provides a child-friendly environment with an aquatic theme, including a large comfortable recliner for the child to sit in.
-Children have access to their own personal computer with internet access and cable television for use during their treatment sessions.
+Most cancer chemotherapy is provided inpatient at USA Children's & Women's Hospital, while transfusions and certain chemotherapies are performed on an outpatient basis in The Hope, a suite dedicated to making children feel at home while receiving IV therapy.
+The Hope is located inside the Mitchell Cancer Institute and provides a child-friendly environment with an ocean theme.
+Children have access to electronic tablets and televisions to help distract and entertain them during what can be hours-long treatments.